Tim-ats-d/Visual-dialog/CONTRIBUTING.md

 ├── doc/
 │   Contains the files related to the documentation.
 │   │
-│   ├── examples/
+│   ├── images/
-│   │   Contains several examples of use cases of Visual-dialog.
+│   │    Contains images used in documentation.
 │   │
-│   ├── generate-documentation.sh
+│   ├── conf.py
-│   │   A script to generate documentation of public API from the source code.
-│   │   Produces two files: visualdialog-documentation.txt and visualdialog.core.html
+│   │   Sphinx's configuration file.
 │   │
+│   ├── index.rst
+│   │   Documentation home page.
+│   │
-│   └── tutorial.md
+│   └── visualdialog.rst
+│         Documentation of all the public classes and methods in Visual-dialog.
+│
+├── examples/
-│       A tutorial to learn how to use Visual-dialog.
+│    Contains several examples of use cases of Visual-dialog.
 │
 ├── tests/
 │   Contains tests for debugging libraries.